AugustineKwabenaAntwi/My100DaysOfCode/README.md

 ## Day 20

+Adding node to beginning and end linked list

+## Day 21

-Adding Elements to linked list
+Adding node to anywhere in a linked list

+Deleting nodes in a linked list